tylerdr/sprinter-website/src/pages/about/index.md

     Because today's tech world is rapidly becoming more advanced & complex, we've handcrafted tools that make it easier to navigate the modern technological landscape.
-Through harnessing the power of modern software, we provide you with the expertise needed to optimize technology's potential within your company.
+Through harnessing the power of modern software, we are able to optimize technology's potential within your current systems.
   slide3: >-
     Before Sprinter, most businesses looking to update their systems were forced to choose between "off the shelf" software options that fail miserably due to lack of communication.
 We've solved this problem through our consulting before and during the development process.
-Our focus is and always will be directed toward implementing new technology that save you both time and money.
+Our focus is and always will be directed toward implementing new technology that saves you both time and money.
 howSlide:
   header: How We Do It
   slide1: >-
+    Do you feel like your business is lacking something, but don’t specifically know what?
+Do you recognize that your company could be better, but don’t know how?
+These are two questions that our team of highly-skilled experts are trained to answer.
+With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
+  slide2: >-
     Our team is a unique blend of creatives, engineers, and developers who are knowledgeable in both business operations as well as software development.
     Because we possess expertise in a broad array of different fields, we are